Gun violence in the United States: Public opinion

-Another study that was conducted in 2015 by Johns Hopkins Bloomberg School of Public Health revealed that the majority of Americans supported various gun laws and there was minimal difference between gun owners and non- gunowners for a majority of the policies.
-Support for “prohibiting a person subject to a temporary domestic violence restraining order from having a gun” was around 77.5 percent among gun owners and around 79.6 percent among non-gun owners.
+Another study that was conducted in 2015 by Johns Hopkins Bloomberg School of Public Health revealed that the majority of Americans supported various gun laws and there was minimal difference between gun owners and non-gun owners for a majority of the policies.
+Support for "prohibiting a person subject to a temporary domestic violence restraining order from having a gun" was around 77.5 percent among gun owners and around 79.6 percent among non-gun owners.
 Overall, support for a policy that authorizes law enforcement to remove firearms from a person temporarily who may be a threat to themselves or others was 70.9 percent, non- gun owner support was 71.8 percent and gun owner support was 67 percent.
 The study examined a comparison between public opinion on gun policy immediately after the 2013 school shooting at Sandy Hook Elementary school in Newton, Connecticut and 2 years after the shooting.
 In most cases there was only a slight change in opinion.
 For example, overall support for prohibiting a person under the age of 21 from having a gun only decreased 4 percent.

 A national study of gun policy was conducted in 2019 examining the trends in data from surveys that were administered by the Johns Hopkins Center for Gun Policy and Research in 2012, 2015, 2017 and 2019.
-This study analyzed how the attitude towards certain gun policies changed overtime based on political party affiliation and gun ownership status.
+This study analyzed how the attitude towards certain gun policies changed over time based on political party affiliation and gun ownership status.
 The study has found that the majority of the people supported a range of gun policies whether they were gun owners or not.
 From 2015 to 2019, there was an overall increase in support among American adults for 18- gun policies.
 For instance, support for requiring purchaser licensing and safe gun storage laws increased 5 percent.
 There was a 4 percent increase in support for universal background checks.
 Moreover, data showed that a majority of Republicans and Independents supported all except one of the 18 policies.
 The data reveal high support for safety training among gun owners and non-gun owners.
-The results of the study indicated that overall 81 percent of the respondents supported the requirement of a safety test for those who have applied for a license to carry firearms in public, in which the support was 73 percent from gun owners and 83 percent from non- gun owners.
+The results of the study indicated that overall 81 percent of the respondents supported the requirement of a safety test for those who have applied for a license to carry firearms in public, in which the support was 73 percent from gun owners and 83 percent from non-gun owners.
 Additionally, 36 percent of the participants in the study supported permitting a person to carry a concealed gun on a college campus and only 31 percent supported permitting someone to carry guns in elementary school.
 Overall support for prohibiting a person convicted of a violent crime from carrying a gun in public for 10 years was around 78 percent, where gun owner support was around 71 percent and non-gun owner support was around 80%.
 Data from this study suggests that both gun owners and non- gunowners support a range of gun policies.